rust-lang/rust/doc/tutorial-ffi.md

     }
 }

+// The key ingredient for safety, we associate a destructor with
+// Unique<T>, making the struct manage the raw pointer: when the
+// struct goes out of scope, it will automatically free the raw pointer.
+// NB: This is an unsafe destructor, because rustc will not normally
+// allow destructors to be associated with parametrized types, due to
+// bad interaction with managed boxes.
+(With the Send restriction,
+// we don't have this problem.)
 #[unsafe_destructor]
 impl<T: Send> Drop for Unique<T> {
     fn drop(&mut self) {
         unsafe {
-            let x = intrinsics::init(); // dummy value to swap in
+            let x = intrinsics::uninit(); // dummy value to swap in
+            // We need to move the object out of the box, so that
-            // moving the object out is needed to call the destructor ptr::replace_ptr(self.ptr, x);
+            // the destructor is called (at the end of this scope.) ptr::replace_ptr(self.ptr, x);
             free(self.ptr as *c_void)
         }